-Women lawyers have rejected offers to become judges citing domestic responsibilities, says CJI Bobde
+High time for a woman to become chief justice of India, says SA Bobde

-He, however, added that it was high time for a woman to become the chief justice of India.
+He, however, added that women lawyers have rejected offers to become judges citing domestic responsibilities.

 Chief Justice of India SA Bobde on Thursday said the chief justices of High Courts have often told him women lawyers refuse to take up judgeship, citing domestic responsibilities, reported Bar and Bench.

-Bobde, however, also said that it was high time for a woman to become the chief justice of India but the Collegium faces difficulties in the appointments because of they refuse to become judges.
+Bobde, however, also said that it was high time for a woman to become the chief justice of India but the Collegium faces difficulties in the appointments because they refuse to become judges.

 Bobde made the comments when a Supreme Court bench was hearing a plea regarding the appointment of judges to High Courts.
 The Supreme Court Women Lawyers Association had filed an application to intervene in the plea before the court.